Russian-Doom/russian-doom/src_dos/README.md

 # Russian Doom for DOS

-This is a sub-project of main project Russian Doom.
+This is a sub-project of the main project Russian Doom.

 ## Supported games
 * Doom shareware